Oct 8 2024

 BDT Investments Inc.

 The complaint identifies Bosch Gutiérrez as the judicial depositary appointed before the Eleventh Circuit Civil Court of the First Judicial Circuit of Panama in Case No. 7081-08.
-The starting point is the letter addressed to the Eleventh Court on November 25, 2008, in which Bosch Gutiérrez informed the court that Villamorey, S.A. had taken the necessary measures to comply with the sequestration order and that the dividend retentions corresponding to Lisa, S.A. were at the court's disposal.
+The starting point is the <doc id="pty-556-99-2008-11-25-a" /> that Bosch Gutiérrez addressed to the Eleventh Court on November 25, 2008, informing the court that Villamorey, S.A. had taken the necessary measures to comply with the sequestration order and that the dividend retentions corresponding to Lisa, S.A. were at the court's disposal.
 The complaint maintains that from that moment Bosch became constituted as depositary of those funds under Article 535(4) of the Judicial Code.

-Noncompliance with Auto No. 2277-2018.
-Auto No. 2277-2018, issued on December 5, 2018 by the Eleventh Circuit Civil Court and now final and enforceable, recognized that the dividends retained from Lisa, S.A. far exceeded the judgment amount in favor of Villamorey, S.A. and ordered set-off.
+Noncompliance with the set-off order. <doc id="pty-556-99-2018-12-05-a" />, issued on December 5, 2018 by the Eleventh Circuit Civil Court and now final and enforceable, recognized that the dividends retained from Lisa, S.A. far exceeded the judgment amount in favor of Villamorey, S.A. and ordered set-off.
 Bosch Gutiérrez, as judicial depositary, was obligated to return the excess amounts.
 As of the date of the complaint, that judicial instruction remains unfulfilled.

 Failure to file reports.
 The complaint emphasizes that Bosch Gutiérrez never filed any report on his management as depositary before the court where he assumed that role, and that the use, destination, or whereabouts of the retained funds remains unknown.